irudnyts/irudnyts.github.io/_posts/2017-04-25-Dortmund-real-estate-market-analysis.md

     as.numeric()
 ```

-Addresses do not have such a problem.
+There is no such a complication with addresses.
 It is reasonable to split objects into disctricts of Dortmund in order to use them as categorical predictors.
 Fortunatelly, addresses already contain the district name, the only thing remained to do was to cut the city and the street on each side:

 ```r
 property$part <- str_match(string = property$address,